New Wave (Polish political party): Ideology

+The party seeks to present itself as a party for the youth, pursuing the electorate of The Left.
+In contrast, Polityka characterized the party as "supported by at most a few SLD veterans at odds with Czarzasty."
 Senyszyn announced several goals for the party, among which entry into the Sejm, necessarily crossing the 5% electoral threshold, introducting 50 posełs to the Sejm, 11% of the total amount, and stopping the Law and Justice (PiS) party from returning to power since its loss in 2023.
 Senyszyn also denounced the PiS-supported president, Karol Nawrocki, as "unworthy" of the office.
+She ruled out joining the electoral list of the Civic Coalition.
+Senyszyn argues that "the Civic Platform and its allies will no longer be able to protect us from the return of PiS to power".